Anthony Bourdain Does Not Want to Owe Anybody Even a Single Dollar | Wealthsimple

 I grew up decidedly middle-class.
 At the time of my birth, my dad worked days in a printing company, and at nights at a Sam Goody record store.
 My mom was a magazine and newspaper editor.
 It was a very different America: the middle class of those days seemed somehow more aspirational.
 They read Cheever and Updike and tried to stay up on culture.
 We barbecued in the backyard, vacations were at the Jersey Shore in shared two-family homes.
 Was I aware of money?
 Yeah.
 I was aware we didn’t have enough sometimes.

 I didn’t put anything aside, ever.
 Money came in, money went out.
-I was always a paycheque behind, at least.
+I was always a paycheck behind, at least.

 My parents were not good with money.
 My father was a dreamer who didn’t seem to think or talk about financial things.
 My mother was far more organized, but I think her aspirations outpaced her ability to pay.
 They bought things they couldn’t afford.
 They put me in a private school, and I know they had problems paying the tuition.
 We had a Rover sedan at one point, and the upkeep for an unusual foreign car was a big burden.
 We inherited some money at one point, and a major renovation of the house happened—extensive landscaping, a full build-out.
 It took years, followed by a period of financial struggle.
 In retrospect, maybe we could have done without the shrub pines.